falox/csharp-operator-sdk/README.md

 }
 ```

-Define a C# class for the controller logic:
+Define a class deriving from `Controller` for the controller logic:

 ```csharp
 public class MyResourceController : Controller<MyResource>